 You'll need a large canner for food preservation, a standard size pressure cooker for a family of 4 to 6 people, and I like to recommend people also consider buying a dedicated small pressure cooker for making small batches of side dishes like rice, grains, or legumes.

 For regular sized families the commonly found 6-quart units tend to be good for most uses.
 They are big enough to fit entire roasts and birds or to prepare soups and stews for a family of 3 to 7 people.
-Here are some of the best standard size pressure cookers for sale today.

 Is the Size of a Pressure Cooker Important?
 Can it be Too Big?